 Game in Germany

-Many of the birds and animals that have traditionally been hunted seasonally in the wild, such as deer, duck and rabbit, are, thanks to today’s farming methods – intensive and otherwise – available throughout the year.
+Many of the birds and animals that have traditionally been hunted seasonally in the wild, such as deer, duck and rabbit, are today available throughout the year.
 The meat of truly wild game tends to be much leaner and much deeper in flavour than that produced domestically; it also tends to be tougher, which is why it is hung after it’s killed, to tenderise it and develop its flavour.
 The most important thing to remember when cooking wild game it is that it has much less fat than that of domestically reared animals, so you should keep an eye on it when you’re cooking it and try adding bacon or another fatty meat to the pot or pan so that it doesn’t dry out.

 Venison (Reh, Hirsch)

 In Germany, venison, or deer meat, is recognised as coming from two different animals.
 Reh (roe deer) are small deer, the meat of which is delicate but has good flavour; Hirsch (red deer, or hart) are larger, antlered beasts that provide a slightly coarser, more textured meat.
 Neither are inexpensive to buy, but at this time of year, venison’s a worthwhile treat.
 When it comes to cuts, the saddle and haunch are good for roasting and the neck and shoulders are best for braising and casseroles – just be aware that the meat is very lean, so consider adding something fatty like bacon lardons to your venison stew such as bacon lardons.
 How about trying out some unusual dishes: